AceCentre/MAT-doc/README.md

 You should be careful to ensure that all the factors listed have been considered when selecting the type of mount to use, and for its location on the wheelbase.

-## SECTION 3.3 – FEASIBILITY OF FLOOR MOUNT
+## Section 3.3 – Feasibility of Floor Mount

 You can use the decision tree below to help you establish if you should proceed with your proposed solution, or if additional investigation or risk assessment is required.